I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_agp_interface.md

 ## -description
-The DXGK_AGP_INTERFACE structure contains pointers to functions in the <a href="display.agp_interface">AGP interface</a>, which is implemented by the display port driver.
+The DXGK_AGP_INTERFACE structure contains pointers to functions in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538228">AGP interface</a>, which is implemented by the display port driver.